Land-Practice and Protocols:

 To begin, pause and think about the land.
 Moss on the sidewalk.
 Trees in a backyard.
 Waves lapping against the shore.
 Did this invoke a connection to nature that is often lost in the busy world in which we live?

-As a PhD Candidate in Educational Research and Anthropology, my research addresses education for reconciliation through land-based learning, Indigenous pedagogies, and design.
+As a PhD Candidate in Educational Research and Anthropology, Stephanie’s research addresses education for reconciliation through land-based learning, Indigenous pedagogies, and design.
 A land practice is an attunement to the land, the animals, rocks, trees, and plants that are in a particular place.
-One of my approaches to reconciliation is to adopt a land practice and I offer this as four actions that you can take starting now.
+One of her approaches to reconciliation is to adopt a land practice and she offers this as four actions that you can take starting now.

 Four Actions To Develop a Thoughtful Land Practice

-Land Practice an Awareness of the Ongoing Effects of Colonialism
+Land Practice as an Awareness of the Ongoing Effects of Colonialism

 Look Beyond the End Goal